al4nas/al4nas/README.md

 - 👋 Hi, I’m Anas
-- 👀 I’m interested in game development
+- 👀 I’m interested in Web development
-- 🌱 I’m currently learning game development and programming
+- 🌱 I’m currently learning game development and AI
 - 💞️ I’m looking to collaborate on c++ and web development
 - 📫 How to reach me ...